1coderookie/KobraGoNeoInsights/docs/hardware/powersupply.md

 ![Modded PSU mounted](../assets/images/PSU_altcover-mounted_web.jpg)

-As this lid sticks out a few milimeters and the clearance is already pretty low with the stock setup, I raised the printer a bit by mounting slightly taller feet I had laying around.
+As this lid sticks out a few millimeters and the clearance is already pretty low with the stock setup, I raised the printer a bit by mounting slightly taller feet I had laying around.
 You can also print some risers which can be plugged onto the existing feet.
 If you do so and you're using Klipper and resonance compensation (aka Input Shaping), keep in mind that the vibrational behaviour will change and you therefore should execute a new resonance measurement.

 **UPDATE:**